cndc999/low-bitrate-communication-system/README.md

 Encoding: Calculating the difference between the actual sample and a predicted value.

-Quantization: Reducing the bit-depth (e.g., from 16-bit to 4-bit).

 Reconstruction: Re-integrating the difference at the receiver side.

 ## Getting Started